Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design

-The expression in (\ref{exactdamping}) represents the solution to the ringing problem present in the specification of the damped binomial polynomial.
-This result, further leads to the synthesis of the five-percent uniformly-damped binomial transfer-function, whose transient step and impusle response is illustrated in (Fig.~\ref{figtransresp}), and discussed in the next section.
+The result or expression in (\ref{exactdamping}) represents the solution to the ringing problem present in the specification of damped binomial polynomial representations such as the \gls{bwf}.
+It constrains the $M_p$ to be no more than five-percent.
+We note that the design choice of five-percent $M_p$ in this paper is because it is the most common allowable $M_p$ in filtering for control tasks \cite{fadaliDigitalControlEngineering2020,boltonSystemResponse2021}.

+Also, it can be observed that for large $n$, the numerator of (\ref{exactdamping}) is $\sqrt{(n^{2} - {2\,n} + 2)} \approx n$.
+This implies that for very large $n$ in the limit such as $n>=2^{8}$, the damping value becomes numerically equivalent to $1$.
+More, formally, as $n\to\infty$, then $\zeta\to1$.
+That is as illustrated in (Fig.~\ref{dampfeats}), for $n>1$, as n is increased, the value of $\zeta$ gradually moves from $\frac{\sqrt{2}}{2}$ back to 1.

+Axiom~\ref{exactdmpaxiom} can be proved using the $M_p$ formula: $\exp\left(\frac{\zeta\pi}{\sqrt{1-\zeta^2}}\right)\times 100\%$ for a second-order prototype system response.
+Also, this is empirically illustrated of the transient step and impulse response of the \gls{udbmf5} transfer-function in (Fig.~\ref{figtransresp}).